 With the exception of residence halls, most campus buildings and facilities are accessible to members of the campus community, guests and visitors during normal hours of business and during designated hours on weekends and holidays, depending on the variety of events and activities taking place on campus.
 Once buildings are secured, persons requiring access to academic or administrative buildings on campus must contact the University Police Department at x- 2201 to obtain access.

 An employee’s department head may approve off-hours card access into buildings if it is necessary for the employee’s work responsibilities.
-A request for off-hours card access must be made in writing to Melissa Diglio, Card Program Administrator at the University Police Department.
+A request for off-hours card access must be made in writing to Melissa Diglio, Manager, Communications Center.

 Under no circumstance will card access be granted whenever that access is determined to compromise the safety & security of the community and/or the university’s facilities.